 There are also other Chinese solutions to common problems in the body that we think could be of help to society.
 For example, acupuncture is a very common misunderstood practice due to the lack of research on meridians and acupressure points in the West.
 Acupuncture is also usually thrown into the basket of “alternative medicine” when in fact it has been around in China for centuries, and clinics offering the service are found on pretty much every other block in Chinese cities.
 This practice can be used for healing muscle pains, revitalizing and circulating energy for curing chronic headaches as well as for various sports injuries.
 Chinese seek out this practice for many purposes to maintain their health and we believe that other societies can benefit from it greatly, thus we have broken down concepts and compiled research on this site to help readers gain a deeper understanding.

 At this site I also present what the body should follow based on Chinese Qi concepts surrounding food.
-We find this particularly useful for modern people, as the concept of eating based around the Qi of seasons is relatively obscure.
+I find this particularly useful for modern people, as the concept of eating based around the Qi of seasons is relatively obscure.
 From a Chinese medical standpoint there are certain foods best suited for certain seasons as well as for certain medical conditions.
 For example, Chinese medicine talks in depth about the importance of warm/hot water over cold water due to the relation it has with the body’s circulation, body pain and illness prevention.
 There are also many tips as to which foods should be avoided, such as mangoes in the winter as this fruit is considered a “cold fruit”, which can highly affect the body’s ability to stay warm in colder temperatures.
 This is but one of hundreds of examples that most people are not aware of.
 Chinese medicine concepts are actually ground in scientific thought based on understandings of the world, and take a more holistic approach, which has helped many people stay naturally healthy over the years.